-Fig. 4: (a) The first order diffraction efficiency of the SRG function of irradiation time in the course of inscription on the film of polymer (black), polymer + DEAP (red), polymer + TASA (blue) and polymer + [Mim]Cl (cyan); and (b) AFM image of SRG formation on polymer + DEAP IL film (The scan size for all images is 10 mm × 10 mm).
+Fig. 4: (a) Diffraction efficiency of the polymer (black), polymer + DEAP (red), polymer + TASA (blue) and polymer + [Mim]Cl (cyan); and (b) AFM image of SRG formation on polymer + DEAP IL film (The scan size for all images is -10 μm × 10 μm × 280 nm).

 SRG formation and DE for the combination of polymer and ILs

 SRG formation behavior was investigated using spin-coated films of the polymer with ILs mixture using the same experimental setup, as used for the polymer alone (DPSS laser with the wavelength of 532 nm and the intensity of 500 mW/cm2).
 The exposure time was controlled as short as possible in order to prevent the destruction of SRG formation of the film.
-The diffraction efficiency of the first-order diffracted beam was measured in a real time mode and the SRGs formation was probed with a low power DPSS beam at 633 nm, as shown in Fig. 4.
-The maximum efficiency of 0.04 % was observed for polymer + TASA in 15 min, later the efficiency started decreasing.
+The diffraction efficiency of the first-order diffracted beam was measured in a real time mode and the SRGs formation was probed with a low power DPSS beam at 633 nm.
+The maximum efficiency of 0.04 % was observed for polymer + TASA in 15 min, later the efficiency started decreasing, as shown in Fig. 4..
 Whereas, the efficiency for the [Mim]Cl + polymer was found to be 0.005 % in 15 min.
 Moreover, the TBMA + polymer didn’t exhibit any DE during the experiments.
 On the other hand, the maximum efficiency of 0.07 % at 4 min was observed in case of the protic IL DEAP which showed the strong interaction with polymer.
-But, later there was decrease in the DE values with increase in time.
+But, later DE was decrease with the increase in light irradiation time.

-This might be due to the fact that after the exposure of laser for more than 5 min, the interaction between the IL and polymer decreased due to the heating effect.
-To understand decrease in DE for polymer and IL mixture, we have further studied the atomic force microscopy (AFM).
+This might be due to the fact that after the exposure of laser for more than 5 min, the interaction between the DEAP and polymer decreased because the longer exposure time of laser, can results in the heating effect that may breakdown the H-bonding between the polymer and DEAP.
+Further, we have further studied the atomic force microscopy (AFM).
 AFM studied showed that polymer had an average roughness (Ra) of 4.0 nm, while after the interaction with DEAP the Ra was ≈ 9.4 nm, as shown in Fig. 4b.
-Whereas, the Ra for the TASA, TBMA and [Mim]Cl were found to be 4.89 nm, 0.04 nm and 15.61 nm, as shown in Fig. 5.
-Hence, we found that polymer + DEAP showed the highest DE values at lesser time interval among all other studied systems.
+Whereas, the Ra for the TASA, TBMA and [Mim]Cl were found to be 0.04 μm, 4.89 nm and 15.61 nm, as shown in Fig. 5.

-The diffraction efficiency of the first order diffraction beam in a real time mode, show the 0.05 % for 18 min exposure, with a low power DPSS beam at 633 nm.
-And the DE slightly deceases as function to laser exposure for 20 min.
-While, the DE of DEAP is highest among all the studied ILs in less exposure time.
-The decrease in efficiency with increase in exposure time is due to the decrease in interaction between DEAP and polymer.
-Moreover, the roughness is more in DEAP + polymer, as compared with TASA + and TBMA + polymer, while less than [Mim]Cl + polymer.
+The diffraction efficiency of the polymer (alone) was ≈ 0.05 % for 18 min exposure, with a low power DPSS beam at 633 nm.
+And the DE slightly deceases as function to laser exposure time (20 min).
+While, the DE of polymer + DEAP is highest DE among all the studied ILs in less exposure time.
+This property of polymer + DEAP confers advantages in terms of the fabrication of SRG using low intensity of light for a short time.
+The decrease in efficiency with increase in exposure time is might be due to the disturbance in H-bonding between DEAP and polymer.
+Moreover, the roughness is more in DEAP + polymer, as compared with TBMA + polymer, while less than [Mim]Cl + polymer and TASA + polymer.
 This shows that the roughness of film is not the important factor for DE.
-The polymer + DEAP IL can reflect the image in 4 min, which reduced the time.
-Hence, polymer + IL can be a good material to the holographic image.
-This is the first time we have shown that polymer + IL combination can increase the DE in lesser time as compared to polymer alone.
+Hence, polymer + DEAP IL can be a good material to the holographic image.
+This is the first time we have shown that polymer + DEAP combination can increase the DE in lesser time as compared to polymer alone.